lnxcrew/LNX-CREW/Bypass_NodeJS/README.md

 The Node.js TLS library supports client side reuse of TLS sessions when multiple connections to the same server are opened.

-Code that wants to use this feature can listen for the 'session' event (https://nodejs.org/api/tls.html#tls_event_session) on a tls.TLSSocket to get notified of newly created TLS sessions.
+Code that wants to use this feature can listen for the `session` event (https://nodejs.org/api/tls.html#tls_event_session) on a `tls.TLSSocket` to get notified of newly created TLS sessions.
 The documentation for this event explicitly mentions that the passed sessions `\"can be used immediately or later\"`.

 The problem with this design is that 'session' events are triggered even if verification of the server certificate hostname in onConnectSecure fails. (https://github.com/nodejs/node/blob/b1d4c13430c92e94920f0c8c9ba1295c075c9e89/lib/_tls_wrap.js#L1502):